Leonardslee: Manor House

 A rock garden near the house was built c.1890 by the Victorian landscaping company James Pulham and Son, who also built a mound, using a mixture of natural and artificial cretaceous sandstone, containing artificial caves for mouflon, later used to shelter wallabies.
 It was planted initially with ferns and alpines organised by Loder.
 The Pulhamite rockery is among the most intact remaining in the UK in the twentyfirst century.

+Notably Hermann Goering had visited Leonardslee, then the home of Lady Muriel Loder (the mother of Giles Rolls Loder, as he had selected the estate as his Headquarters after the invasion of England.
+Operation Sealion the 1940 German invasion plan refers to this.

 Parts of the gardens were used for filming several exterior scenes of the 1947 film Black Narcissus, which is set in the extreme north of India.

 In 1973 the main house, built in 19th-century Italianate style, and in 1980 a contemporary octagonal lodge to its north-west, were listed Grade II for their architectural merit.
 The garden is listed Grade I on the Register of Historic Parks and Gardens.

 The last Loder to own Leonardslee, Robin Loder, made four new lakes and new plantings on the east side of the valley.
 In February 2010 it was announced that estate had been sold by the Loder family to an international businessman and that, after the 2010 April to June season, the gardens would be closed to the public.
 The gardens closed on 30 June 2010.
 Before closure, Leonardslee also contained a collection of Victorian motor cars, a miniature exhibition called Beyond the Doll's House, and a display of modern outdoor sculptures, and attracted 50,000 visitors per year.

+Current operations

 The house and gardens were acquired in July 2017 by the Benguela Collection Hospitality Group, owned by the South African-based entrepreneur Penny Streeter.
 A plan was developed to provide restoration and maintenance over a decade.
-Overgrown trees were removed and lakes, glasshouses, infrastructure and buildings repaired.

-It reopened to the public in April 2019.
+Overgrown trees were removed and lakes, glasshouses, infrastructure and buildings repaired, and the estate reopened to the public in April 2019.
+Sparkling wines have produced since 2024.

 The Benguela Collection Hospitality Group is also the owner of Mannings Heath Golf Club & Wine Estate in Horsham, 3 mi away.